AngusMcLure/PoolTestR/cran-comments.md

 * checking for GNU extensions in Makefiles ...
 NOTE GNU make is a SystemRequirements.

   My understanding is that requirement is an issue for Solaris installations.
-However I believe stan, which is a major dependancy of PoolTestR, unfortunately does not support Solaris well, so I don't think there's a workaround that I can implement
+However I believe stan, which is a major dependency of PoolTestR, unfortunately does not support Solaris well, so I don't think there's a workaround that I can implement

 ## Downstream dependencies
-As a new package, PoolTestR has no downstream dependancies
+As a new package, PoolTestR has no downstream dependencies